 Of course he might well have started a growth spurt by then, which would have put him in need of clothing as well, but we know there are 2nd hand clothing shops in Diagon Alley.
 And by that age he might have been able to charm his employers into seeing to it that he was “presentable”.

-And Burke may have stepped in with a counter-proposal.
+And Burke might have stepped in with a counter-proposal.

-Something on the order of an apprenticeship, or perhaps some other contract.
-But, magically binding.
+Something on the order of an apprenticeship, or perhaps some other form of contract, one magically binding.
 Tom would come to work in the shop for the summers and Burke would house and feed Tom, and teach him what he needs to know in order to deal effectively with the stock.
 Much of which fights back.
 Essentially, Tom would have a place to sleep, meals during the work day, and Burke owns him until closing time.
-It was of course unspoken and not written into the agreement that Tom would continue to bring Burke whatever items of value he could at the end of each school year to add to the shop's stock.
+It was of course unspoken and not written into the agreement that Tom would continue to bring Burke whatever items of value he could, at the end of each school year to add to the shop’s stock.

-And no need to let Hogwarts know of his change of address.
-A Post Owl with the following year’s texts and supplies list will find him regardless of where it's addressed to.
+And there was no need to let Hogwarts know of his change of address.
+A Post Owl with the following year’s texts and supplies list will find him regardless of where it’s addressed to.

-And I think that someone of the caliber of Burke would want the boy under contract, and Tom really didn’t have a lot of other options — or the leisure to explore them.
+And I think that someone of the caliber of Burke would want the boy under a binding contract, and Tom really didn’t have a broad choice of other options — or the leisure to explore them.
 The orphanage had already turned him out, and he had nowhere else to go.

 Something else which one suddenly wonders is whether his employer might have eventually pulled some strings in order to have his employee, who was effectively an “emancipated minor” removed from the oversight of the Trace.

 Burke could probably make a good argument for it, since Tom was an employee who he was “paying”(in kind if not cash), and to not be able let him use magic — especially in that shop — would not be the most effective return for his investment.
 Burke was also fairly well-connected (well enough for someone in his family to have married one of the Blacks), and some of his connections probably had Ministry ties.
 Tom’s place of employment was in a secluded, exclusively wizarding district, so there was no risk of his performing magic in front of Muggles there.
-I can also imagine that Burke might have intended to occasionally send Tom out on errands in Muggle London — with which Tom was familiar.
-Errands of a sort that the least said to the Ministry, the better.
+Or of doing so unsupervised.
+I also imagine that Burke might have intended to occasionally send Tom out on errands in Muggle London — with which Tom was familiar.
+Possibly even errands of a sort that the least said to the Ministry, the better.

-Tom would be off to Hogwarts in September, of course, and would probably stay there during term breaks at someone else’s expense, but I could readily see an old crook like Burke pulling the strings for his own benefit, especially if it put the boy under obligation and brought him back the next summer.
+Tom would be off to Hogwarts in September, of course, and would probably stay there during term breaks at someone else’s expense, although perhaps not.
+He might have come to help out during the Christmas rush.
+But I could readily see an old crook like Burke pulling the strings for his own benefit, especially if it put the boy under obligation and brought him back the next summer.

-And it would make all kinds of ease in connecting the dots between what we are actually told in canon if Tom was not actually under the Trace by the time he tracked down his mother’s family, even if he was still only 15.
+It would also make all kinds of ease in connecting the dots between what we are actually told in canon if Tom was not actually under any form of Trace by the time he tracked down his mother’s family, even if he was still only 15.
 He certainly set off three AKs in a Muggle drawing room before he had even sat his OWLs, and no one came hunting for him.

-From what we were shown of that episode, he also showed up at Morfin’s hut after dark.
-And in summer dark doesn’t come until quite late. i.e., It was after the shop’s closing time, and Tom was off-duty.
-He was still too young to Apparate, unless Burke had had reason to clandestinely teach him to, but he was clever enough and resourceful enough to have made or bought an illegal round-trip portkey.
+From what we were actually shown of that episode, he also showed up at Morfin’s hut after dark.
+And in summer, in Britain, dark doesn’t come until quite late. i.e., It was after the shop’s closing time, and Tom was off-duty.
+He was still too young to legally Apparate, unless Burke had reason to clandestinely teach him to, but he was clever enough and resourceful enough to have made or bought an illegal round-trip portkey.
 (Made is my guess.
 I doubt he would want anyone to get a handle on where he was going.)

-It didn’t do Burke any harm to have a contracted trainee that he could depend upon for several years running, either, rather than try to find new help every summer.
-The inactivation of the boy’s Trace may have been only for as long as Tom had an employer vouching for him, but I rather doubt that the Ministry reactivated it after closing time and switched it back off again in the morning.
+It certainly didn’t do Burke any harm to have a contracted trainee that he could depend upon for several years running, either, rather than try to find new help every summer.
+The inactivation of the boy’s Trace (assuming that the Trace actually exists and isn’t simply a boogyman to threaten school kids with) may have been only for as long as Tom had an employer vouching for him, but I rather doubt that the Ministry reactivated it after closing time and switched it back off again in the morning.
 More likely they inactivated it once he reported for work at the end of June and then formally reinstated it the day before Tom would catch the Hogwarts Express.

-A formal apprenticeship would have covered 7 years.
-Those were always for 7 years.
-If Burke negotiated something like that with young Tom that would have bought him Tom’s services until Tom had turned 21.
-And, in those days, among Muggles, Tom would have been counted a minor until that age, even if you could be turned out into the street to earn your living at 14 (and he would have grown up with the mindset that you formally come “of age” at 21).
+A formal apprenticeship might have traditionally covered 7 years.
+At the time that Wizarding Secrecy was established, those were always for 7 years.
+If Burke negotiated something like that with young Tom that would have bought him Tom’s services until some date in the summer Tom was 21.
+And, in those days, among Muggles, Tom would have been counted a minor until that age as well, even if you could be turned out into the street to earn your living at 14 (and he would have grown up under the mindset that you formally come “of age” at 21).

-He also had access to materials and references which may very well not have been in the Hogwarts Library’s collection.
+He also probably had access to materials and references which may very well not have been in the Hogwarts Library’s collection.
 B&B has a broad clientele, and they are just about all Dark Arts connoisseurs.
-And I am sure that Burke handled choice items from any number of their estates.
+And I am sure that Burke handles choice items from any number of their estates.